 Born in London in 1940, Keith always wanted to be an actor.
 Her early life was neither easy nor affluent.
 She was brought up by a single mother and sent to a convent boarding school from the age of six.
 She applied unsuccessfully to the Central School of Speech and Drama but subsequently gained a place at the Webber Douglas Academy of Dramatic Art.
 After building up experience working in repertory theatre as well as a season with the Royal Shakespeare Company, Keith began establishing a presence in television, playing a range of small and supporting parts.
-She had bit parts in series such as The Avengers (1961-1969), Dixon of Dock Green (1955-1976), Hadleigh (1969), a drama about the life of a country squire, then a recurrent role as agony aunt Phyllis Calvert’s secretary Wendy Padbury in Kate (1970-1972), a sitcom set in a women’s magazine.
-Her big television career break came with the role of Margo Leadbetter in The Good Life (1975-1978).
+She had bit parts in series such as The Avengers (1961-69), Dixon of Dock Green (1955-76), Hadleigh (1969), a drama about the life of a country squire, then a recurrent role as agony aunt Phyllis Calvert’s secretary Wendy Padbury in Kate (1970-72), a sitcom set in a women’s magazine.
+Her big television career break came with the role of Margo Leadbetter in The Good Life (1975-78).

 Between 1975 and 1994 Keith appeared in a diverse range of successful television comedy roles.
 In The Good Life she plays Margo Leadbetter, a social-climbing suburbanite coping with the decision of her next door neighbours Tom and Barbara Good to embrace the newly fashionable trend for self-sufficiency.
 Created especially for Keith in the wake of the success of The Good Life, arguably her best-loved role was that of dispossessed lady of the manor Audrey fforbes-Hamilton in To the Manor Born.
 Recently-widowed Audrey discovers that the family estate, Grantleigh Manor, is bankrupt and must be sold.
 It is purchased by nouveau riche foreign businessman Richard de Vere (Peter Bowles).
-Embedded in discourses around old and new money and Britain’s place in a global economy, the series’ popularity lay in the ‘will they/won’t they’ relationship between Bowles and Keith which cast the actress, then thirty-nine years of age, as a desirable and desiring romantic lead.
-In marked contrast to these series, Keith starred in what pace Andrews ‘housewives’ comedy’ I categorise as ‘workplace comedies’, a suite of three series made by Thames and Central Television between 1986 and 1994.
+The series was rich in discourses around old and new money and Britain’s place in a global economy.
+That said, the key to its popularity lay in the ‘will they/won’t they’ relationship between Bowles and Keith which cast the actress, then thirty-nine years of age, as a desirable and desiring romantic lead.
+In marked contrast to these series, Keith starred in what, pace Andrews ‘housewives’ comedy’, I categorise as ‘workplace comedies’, a suite of three series made by Thames and Central Television between 1986 and 1994.
 In Executive Stress (1986-88), Keith plays Caroline Fairchild, returning to work as an editorial executive after twenty years at home raising a family.
 In No Job for a Lady (1990-92), her character Jean Price is a first-time Labour Member of Parliament, and in Law and Disorder (1994) she plays Philippa Troy, a sharp-witted barrister and children’s author.
 Prior to this run of high-powered, professional women, Keith played Sarah Gladwyn in Moving (1985), a six-episode series based on Stanley Price’s original stage play.
 Sarah’s grown up family have left home and she and her husband Frank (Ronald Pickup) want to sell the family home and buy a smaller flat.
 Sarah also wants to pick up her career.
 Family issues mean that the house sale and move do not run to plan.
 The series tackles a mix of home and workplace-related issues, but while superficially more conventionally domestic than the workplace comedies, once more the focus is very much on the demands facing women in balancing home life with career aspirations.